Phosphatidylinositol and Related Phosphoinositides

 Lysocardiolipin acyltransferase (LYCAT; also known as LCLAT1 or ALCAT1) exhibits a preference for lysophosphatidylinositol and lysophosphatidylglycerol over other phospholipids in vitro and incorporates 18:0 rather than shorter chain fatty acids into position sn-1 of phosphatidylinositol and other phosphoinositides, mainly phosphatidylinositol 4,5-bisphosphate and phosphatidylinositol 3-phosphate; this enzyme may be located adjacent to the phosphatidylinositol synthase in the endoplasmic reticulum.
 Some of the phosphatidylinositol in membranes is derived from re-cycling of polyphosphoinositides via the phosphatidylinositol cycle, and this could influence the molecular species composition (see below).
 For example, during agonist stimulation, highly unsaturated polyphosphoinositides are replenished much faster than more saturated species.
 In macrophages subjected to inflammatory stimuli, phosphatidylinositol containing two molecules of arachidonate is produced by remodelling reactions, and there is evidence that it is a novel molecular species regulating innate immune responses in these cells.

 Few species of bacteria appear to contain phosphatidylinositol, although Mycobacteria are an exception, and it is present in some species of the Bacteroidetes and other proteobacteria.
-Phosphatidylinositol-containing lipids are found in the Actinomycetes (lipophosphoglycans).
+The Actinomycetes contain complex (lipophosphoglycans) of which phosphatidylinositol is a component.
 In these and many other bacterial species, CDP-diacylglycerols and inositol phosphate are combined by a phosphatidylinositol-phosphate synthase to generate phosphatidylinositol phosphate, which is subsequently dephosphorylated to generate phosphatidylinositol.
-Archaeal ether lipids include analogues of phosphatidylinositol, and these are synthesised by a comparable mechanism, i.e., by reaction of inositol 1-phosphate with CDP-archaeol to form archaetidylinositol 3-phosphate and thence archaetidylinositol (see our web page on Archaeal lipids for a more detailed discussion).
-In contrast, in the thermophilic bacterium Rhodothermus marinum, L-myo-inositol-1-phosphate cytidylyltransferase catalyses the formation of CDP-inositol from inositol-1-phosphate and CTP, before a synthase catalyses the transfer of the inositol-1-phosphate group from CDP-inositol to dialkylether glycerols to produce phosphoinositol ether lipids; this differs from all other pathways, which involve activated forms of the precursor lipids as intermediates.
+Archaeal ether lipids include analogues of phosphatidylinositol, and these are synthesised by a comparable mechanism, i.e., by reaction of inositol 1-phosphate with CDP-archaeol to form archaetidylinositol 3‑phosphate and thence archaetidylinositol (see our web page on Archaeal lipids for a more detailed discussion).
+In contrast, in the thermophilic bacterium Rhodothermus marinum, L-myo-inositol-1-phosphate cytidylyltransferase catalyses the formation of CDP-inositol from inositol-1-phosphate and CTP, before a synthase catalyses the transfer of the inositol-1-phosphate group from CDP-inositol to dialkylether glycerols to produce phosphoinositol ether lipids; this differs from all other pathways, which use activated forms of the precursor lipids as intermediates.

 Biosynthesis of phosphatidylinositol in Mycobacteria and Rhodothermus marinum